ProcedureKit/ProcedureKit/README.md

 ```

 - [x] `AddressBookObserverQueue` & `AddressBookObserver` this is a work in progress, but I’m trying to add support for running operations when external changes to the AddressBook are detected.

+## Motivation

+I want to stress that this code is heavily influenced by Apple.
+In no way am I attempting to assume any sort of credit for this architecture - that goes to [Dave DeLong](https://twitter.com/davedelong) and his team.
+My motivations are that I want to adopt this code in my own projects, and so require a solid well tested framework which I can integrate with.